 (A) a written statement from the prescribing physician, or other licensed practitioner of the healing arts, performing such services within his or her respective scope of practice as defined under state law, justifying the need for the item or service required;

-(B) a description of the outcomes of any alternative measures tried; and
+(B) a description of the outcomes of any alternative measures tried; and of the date of authorization.

 (C) if applicable and requested by the department, any other documentation required in order to render a decision.